tachyon-ops/ruinx/README.md

 ## Issues

-[ ] - Currently `winit` iOS has a bug where if you touch the app, it will crash.
-It is solved by this [commit](https://github.com/nmpribeiro/winit/commit/665e8baab87f4b6c44952e5e0bf81848107c33b1).

 [ ] - Latest version of `winit` (both master and `v0.25`) only works with `ndk_glue` `v0.3.0`.
 Other combinations have a bug where in android were we cannot aquire the surface properly.
 Issue [here](https://github.com/rust-windowing/winit/issues/1986).